achaudhary002/chaudhary-resume/README.md

 - CCNA Mega Lab completed (instructor: David Bombal)

 ### Linux Projects (Collection)
+- Linux-Network-WITH-4VMS with Router, DHCPDNS and DMZ server, for internal domain routing, and External NAT Forwarding
 - LAMP Stack with NGINX as Reverse Proxy
 - Database on Backend, that collects application's user data.
 - Data Backup Project that does all Full, Incremental, Rsync Backup both on Local And Remote Destination